 She created this website to provide resources for therapists and anyone who wants to learn more about mental health.

 In her spare time, Dr. Marschall enjoys reading, making jewelry, and writing.
-She is licensed to practice psychology in Montana, North Dakota, and South Dakota.
+She is licensed to practice psychology in Florida, Montana, New York, North Dakota, and South Dakota.

 Follow Dr. Amy Marschall on social media!